 St. Andrew

 Fisherman and an early disciple.
 That's a quick read of Andrew's resume.
 Yet, those two facts gloss over the impact this apostle had on the Nazarene movement.
 According to John 1:40-42, Andrew introduced his brother Simon to Jesus.
-The gospel seemed to imply he would continue pass along the Good News by word of mouth (see John 6:8).
+The gospel seemed to imply he would continue to pass along the Good News by word of mouth (see John 6:8).
 He would bring his friends to meet his friend, Jesus.

 First Reading: Romans 10:9-18

-9 If you should confess the Lord Jesus in your mouth and (you) should belief in your heart that God raised him from the dead, you will be saved.
+9 If you should confess the Lord Jesus in your mouth and (you) should believe in your heart that God raised him from the dead, you will be saved.
 10 For, (one) believes in (the) heart into righteousness, and (one) confesses in the mouth into salvation.
 11 For the Scriptures say, "The (one) believing in him will not be shamed."
 12 For there is not a difference (between) Jew and Greek, for he is Lord of all, bestowing riches upon all (those) calling upon him.
 13 For everyone who should call upon the name of the Lord will be saved.

 14 But how can (those) call upon (the one) in whom (they) have not believed?
 How can (they) believe whom (they) have not heard?
 How can (they) hear without (the message) being announced?
 15 How can (they) announce unless (they) were sent?
 Just as it has been written: "Beautiful are the feet of (the one) proclaiming [the] Good News."
 16 But, not all obeyed the Good News.
 For Isaiah said, "Lord, who believed in (the act of) hearing from us?"
 17 So, faith is from the hearing, but the hearing is through the word of Christ.
 18 But I say, have (they) certainly not heard?
 No, rather –